oracle-samples/apex-sert/doc/install_guide.md

 * Oracle SYS or ADMIN database account.
   - SYS is used ONLY in non ADB installs, to create a privileged installer schema
-* For Autonomous installs, use ADMIN
+* For Autonomous installs, use ADMIN or create an [installer account](#221-acdc-installing-schema-creation-script)
 * Oracle APEX instance administration account
 * SQLCL  24.2 or higher